rmartin-sc/java-basics/README.md

 #### Subclasses

-Object types are arranged in a 'type hierarchy' with the Object class as the 'root'.
+Object types are sometimes arranged in a 'type hierarchy' with the Object class as the 'root'.
 For example, all classes in Java are 'subclasses' of the Object class.
 Each subclass 'inherits' the variables and functions associated with all of its 'superclasses'.
 That is, any variable or function available on a 'superclass' is also available on any of its subclasses.
 A subclass may itself be a superclass for a further subclass.

-An important part of designing software in Java (and OOP languages in general) is understanding how to take advantage of this kind of type hierarchy to manage code complexity, but a discussion of such techniques and stragegies is beyond the scope of this document.
+One aspect of designing software in in OOP languages like Java is understanding when/how to take advantage of such type hierarchies, but a discussion of OOP design is beyond the scope of this document.

 ### Boxing and Unboxing Primitives
 Each primitive type in Java has a corresponding object type which can be used to represent the same values, but with additional useful methods available.

-**NOTE:** Primitive types are typically more performant than equivalent Object types, but can only be used in certain contexts.
+> **NOTE:** Primitive types are typically more performant than equivalent Object types, but can only be used in certain contexts.

 ```java
 Boolean  // Object version of boolean